 A cap has been placed on the bed and a snowplow frame has been mounted.
-Radios have been installed and lights and siren are on order and will be scheduled soon.
+Radios have been installed as well as lights and siren.
 Instead of a custom paint job, the apparatus committee proposed to have the entire vehicle wrapped with the company colors of white over red.
-Lettering and badging will also be done as part of the wrap.
-The unit will be identified as Utility 13-1.
+Lettering and badging were also done as part of the wrap.
+The unit will be used primarily as a medical support/first responder piece to backup the ambulance or to respond to medical emergencies if the ambulance is on another call.

 The apparatus committee is under the leadership of Chief Charlie Green and Chief Engineer Chuck Doyle.